 In the never-ending race between cyber-defenders and cyber-attackers, attackers benefit from the dramatic attack surface expansion resulting from the combination of connecting third parties, constant application modification pushes, mass adoption of cloud computing, and the massive migration to remote work.

 With the defending side chronically understaffed, underbudgeted, and overwhelmed with projects, defense operations get harder and harder.
-Deflecting attacks despite the limited visibility provided by detection and response solutions and while handling data management challenges is turning into an exercise of constant firefighting, leaving little time for improving preparation against the existing and emerging Tactics, Techniques, and Procedures (TTPs) used by attackers.
+Deflecting attacks despite the limited visibility provided by detection and response solutions while handling data management challenges is turning into an exercise of constant firefighting, leaving little time for improving preparation against the existing and emerging Tactics, Techniques, and Procedures (TTPs) used by attackers.

 How to Recapture the Advantage Over Cyber-Attackers?